West Penn Hospital

 Areas of Interest: Developmental psychology, Geriatric psychology, Delirium, Dementia

-HELP is a quality improvement program designed to prevent delirium in patients age 70 and older who are hospitalized at West Penn Hospital.
+Description of Site: HELP is a quality improvement program designed to prevent delirium in patients age 70 and older who are hospitalized at West Penn Hospital.
 Volunteers spend quality time interacting with patients, offering services to improve the quality of the patient’s stay, while watching for signs of delirium.
-Student volunteers work an assigned weekly shift or shifts, Monday through Friday 8am-12pm, noon-4pm or 4pm-8pm, seeing approximately 15 patients each shift, interacting with the patient’s care team, and notating their interactions in our charts.
+Student volunteers work an assigned weekly shift or shifts, Monday through Sunday 8am-12pm, noon-4pm or 4pm-8pm, seeing approximately 15 patients each shift, interacting with the patient’s care team, and notating their interactions in our charts.
 Shift times are set around the patients’ scheduled meals.
 Volunteers ensure that the correct meal was delivered and that each patient is properly situated to eat, with their food and tray accessible.
 Structured training is provided regarding delirium, the hospital setting, and delirium prevention techniques.

-Students must be reliable, compassionate and interested in working in a hospital setting with patients age seventy and older.
+Duties of Students: Students must be reliable, compassionate and interested in working in a hospital setting with patients age seventy and older.
 Students must speak English clearly.
 The HELP program requires a minimum commitment of 124 volunteer hours over one or two semester, and participation can be for course credit, or as a volunteer experience.
 Once a student accepts an assigned shift(s), reliable and punctual attendance is required each week during the semester.

 There are six risk factors which put the hospitalized elderly at risk for developing delirium.
 These risk factors are: Cognition impairment (such as memory loss, diminished speed of processing information, dementia); dehydration; drug or alcohol withdrawal, and vision, hearing and mobility impairment.